-A lot of humor depends on making the listener think of off-color words without actually saying them.
+There’s a lot of humor that depends on making the listener think of off-color words without actually saying them.
 This approach appears in a couple of sports cheers, for instance; I'm told that when UW (the Huskies) once played the University of Oregon (whose mascot was a duck), they used this cheer:

 You've got a husky, we've got a duck;

 Put 'em on the floor and watch them—fight!